TfL announces new entrant to London bus market

 Twenty bus operators are currently in the London market which is worth around £1 billion a year.

 Director of Performance at London Buses Clare Kavanagh said:

-"The quality of London's bus services is at an all time high and the number of people using the service has grown by an extra 1.8 million passengers per day over the last 4 years.
-I am sure that CPS entering the London market will help to continue to drive up quality and increase the competitiveness among London bus operators.
+"The quality of London's bus services is at an all time high and the number of people using the service is growing at a rate of 11% year-on-year.
+National Express as a significant player in the market will, I am sure, help to continue to drive up quality and provide additional the competition for London bus services.

-"I look forward to working with CPS to bring about improvements to the performance of these routes and wish them every success in contributing to better public transport for London in the years to come."
+"I look forward to working with National Express and wish them every success in contributing to better public transport for London."